 Marking Affordable Courses at KU

 Marking "affordable" courses increases cost transparency and provides students with the ability to better plan for course material costs.
-An effort to mark affordable courses at KU has been released in Fall 2020 for the pending Spring 2021 semester.
+Affordable course markings at KU were first implemented in Fall 2020 for the Spring 2021 semester.

 What is an Affordable Course?